mogtofu33/gitlab-ci-drupal/README.md

 #### (Default) No composer.json file and base project is Drupal composer template

 You are using this project side of your custom modules / themes **WITHOUT** a composer.json file for Drupal.
-Then the ci process will install [Drupal composer template project](https://github.com/drupal-composer/drupal-project) for you.
+Then the ci process will install latest version of [Drupal composer template project](https://github.com/drupal-composer/drupal-project) for you.

-This is a good way to only test your custom code.
+This is a good way to only test your custom code or theme.

-- Push something to master and on a testing branch, check the CI pipeline!
+- Push something to master, create a _testing_ branch, check the CI pipeline!

 #### Included composer.json file for your project